-With the release of my new book, Old School Grit, I’ve been talking a lot about GRIT lately.
+Coinciding with the release of my book, Old School Grit, I’ve been talking a lot about GRIT lately.
 Defined as the willpower to persevere with passion and a sense of purpose, psychologists have discovered that if one could identify a single “secret” to success, GRIT would be it.

 The discussion of GRIT is exciting, especially when we talk about pursuing our passion and finding our purpose.
 But it’s vital to not overlook the most important part of the grit equation: perseverance.
 Without relentless perseverance, the pursuit of your passion will end quickly.